Turbine Halls and Operating Floors

 PWRs, CANDU, VVER, and RBMK

 Photo by J.A.
-Gonyeau
+Gonyeau |

 The Exciter is the nearest 'orange colored" component.
 The exciter together with the rotating generator causes the generation of electricity that then is routed through "bus bars" in air cooled piping or "bus duct" to the Main Generator Transformer which is generally located just outside the plant.
-Some electrical power is directed back to the plant for use by plant pumps, motors, fans, etc (also called "house loads", which may be 5 % of a plant's output).
+Some electrical power is directed back to the plant for use by plant pumps, motors, fans, etc (also called "house loads", which may be 5 % of a plant's output). |

 The water used to produce the steam must be very pure, since even trace amounts of sand or silica can cause deposits on the blading which can damage the blading.
 Millions of pounds per hour of steam passes through the turbines.

-The high pressure turbine consists of a very small unit located on the housing, sometimes called the "dog house".
-Steam pipes are seen coming up from the floor to admit steam through the stop and governor valves to the turbine.
+pipes are seen coming up from the floor to admit steam through the stop and governor

+valves to the turbine.
+The piping visible in the overhead behind the doghouse is that which goes from the moisture separators to the low pressure turbines.
 Some, but not all, power plants have windows in the turbine hall.
-This plant's windows look out toward a lake that provides the cooling for the condenser.
+This plant's windows look out toward a lake that provides the cooling for the condenser. |

 This photo shows the Turbine Hall of a U.S. Pressurized Water Reactor facility where steam is being supplied to the Low Pressure Turbines from the large Moisture-Separators on the right hand side.
-The steam is supplied to the Moisture-separators from the exhaust of the High Pressure Turbine
+The steam is supplied to the Moisture-separators from the exhaust of the High Pressure Turbine. |

 RBMK

-Turbine-generator sets usually have 2 bearings for each major component - high pressure turbine, low pressure turbines, generator - and 1 end bearing for the exciter.
-The turbines have an extensive oil system which provides lubrication for those bearings.
+each major component - high pressure turbine, low pressure turbines, generator - and 1 end

+lubrication for those bearings.
 This picture at a RBMK facility shows a turbine generator set with a lubricating oil system located in the pit area below the turbine.
-There are usually a large storage tank, coolers to remove heat from the oil, pumps to circulate the oil, and filters and purifiers to keep the oil clean and free from chemical and particle impurities.
+There are usually a large storage tank, coolers to remove heat from the oil, pumps to circulate the oil, and filters and purifiers to keep the oil clean and free from chemical and particle impurities. |

-Most turbines also have a separate hydraulic oil system used for operating the valves that admit steam to the turbine.
-Stop valves are either open or closed - and are upstream from the control, governor, or throttle valves that regulate how much steam goes to the turbine.
+Photo by J.A.
+Gonyeau Most turbines also have a separate hydraulic oil system used for operating the valves that admit steam to the turbine.
+Stop valves are either open or closed - and are upstream from the control, governor, or throttle valves that regulate how much steam goes to the turbine. |

 This photo shows one of four turbine-generators in the large Turbine hall of a RMBK style plant.
 The Exciter is the closest component located in the rectangular housing on the right hand side.
 The Generator is in the cylindrical chamber.
 The generator produces the electricity at approximately 20, 000 volts.
 The generator is usually cooled by hydrogen gas, which is, in turn, cooled by sea, lake, or river water.
 There are usually 2 or 3 Low Pressure Turbines in large housings.
-The steam that drives the large blades is usually at a pressure of 125 to 150 pounds per square inch (psi).
+The steam that drives the large blades is usually at a pressure of 125 to 150 pounds per square inch (psi). | |

-At the far end of this turbine is a small High Pressure Turbine.
+Photo by J.A.
+Gonyeau At the far end of this turbine is a small High Pressure Turbine.
 The steam comes directly from steam separators that remove moisture from the steam produced in the RBMK reactor.
 The steam supplied to the High Pressure Turbine is usually at a pressure of approximately 1000 psi.
-Outside the United States, many power plants use two generators per generating unit.
+Outside the United States, many power plants use two generators per generating unit. |

 BWR

 This photo illustrates the Turbine hall in a BWR facility.
 Closest to us in the photo is the exciter, generator, 3 low pressure turbine stages, and the high pressure turbine.
 On either side of the turbine can be seen the moisture-separator reheaters.
+Note the shielding around the turbine.
+Shielding is needed because the steam from the BWR contains radioactive N-16, which decays with 7 second half-life.

-Courtesy KKN - Liebstadt NPP
+Courtesy KKN - Liebstadt NPP |

 Copyright © 1996-2011.
 Virtual Nuclear Tourist.
 All rights reserved.
 Revised: Saturday April 02, 2011